Desert Vista High School: Teacher arrested for online threats

 In 2024, a newly hired teacher was arrested by Tempe police after posting multiple online threats against Donald Trump, Jr. and Charlie Kirk, founder of right-wing nonprofit Turning Point USA, who were in Tempe for a political rally.
-The teacher had replied multiple times with threatening messages to an automated mass-messaging system asking for an RSVP to the Turning Point rally at a Tempe hotel, and was subsequently placed on administrative leave by TUHSD.
-The teacher allegedly admitted to sending the threatening messages, and is facing misdemeanor charges.
+The teacher had sent multiple threatening messages to an automated mass-messaging system asking for an RSVP to the Turning Point rally at a Tempe hotel, and was subsequently placed on administrative leave by TUHSD.
+The teacher allegedly admitted to sending the threatening messages, and faced misdemeanor charges.
 The district released an official statement stating that it "does not tolerate or condone any form of threats or harassment made by employees or students."